dojo/dojo.io/site/source/tutorials/006_deploying_to_production/index.md

 Dojo 2 has a complete set of internationalization (i18n) capabilities that are beyond the scope of this tutorial.
 To learn more about i18n in Dojo 2, refer to the [Internationalization in Dojo 2 tutorial](../comingsoon.html).
 {% endaside %}

-The `--locale`, `--supportedLocales`, and `--messageBundles` arguments are used to configure the build's support for internationalization.

-For more information about creating internationalized applications with Dojo 2, refer to the [Internationalization](../comingsoon.html) article in the reference guide.

 The command line arguments give control over how the application is built and prepared for deployment.
-However, providing these arguments every time a build is required can be error prone.
-In the next section, we will learn how to create a persistent build configuration by using `.dojorc`.
+However, there is further configuration that can be provided for build concerns such as Internationalization.
+In the next section, we will learn how to configure these options using the `.dojorc`.

 {% section %}